-Exercise 4.
+Exercise 3.
 Saving a Query

 Sometimes a query is used as a temporary way of finding records in your database and won't need to be saved.
-Other times, Queries may be used on a regular basis, such as a query which will show all sales records from the past week.
+Other times, Queries may be used on a regular basis, such as a query which will show whatever sales records were recorded in the past week.
 Also, Queries need to be saved if they are to be used with Forms or Reports (covered later).
 Saving a Query is much the same as saving a table.